jdubois/azure-cli-mcp/README.md

 }
 ```

-To use the server from VS Code Insiders, here are the steps to configure it:
+To use the server from VS Code, here are the steps to configure it:

 - Install GitHub Copilot
 - Install this MCP Server using the command palette: `MCP: Add Server...`